Skyrider3/MultiAgents/README.md

 # Conjecture Generation System

-A LangGraph-based system for generating scientific conjectures about a given topic using RAG (Retrieval-Augmented Generation).
+A crewAI-based system for generating scientific conjectures about a given topic using RAG (Retrieval-Augmented Generation).

 ## Features